-About Exhibitions: Throughout the calendar year, Archives and Special Collections curates and installs one or more original exhibitions on the first floor of the library near the Circulation Desk.
-While the theme or focus of each exhibition varies, the archives strives to exhibit original materials from its ten different collections for the benefit of our academic community and the general public.
+About Archival Exhibitions: Throughout the calendar year, Archives and Special Collections curates and installs one or more original exhibitions on the first floor of the library near the Circulation Desk.
+Since 2013, we have curated a total of over forty exhibitions.
+While the theme or focus of each exhibition varies, the archives strives to present original materials from ten different collections for the benefit of our academic community and the general public.
 In addition, within the archives' Reading Room, a permanent exhibit case always features highlights of the repository's collections and is accessible whenever the archives is open or by appointment.
-Eleanor Schultz, Archives Administrative and Processing Assistant, (pictured left), curates many of our exhibitions and displays throughout the year.
+Eleanor Parrey, former Archives Administrative and Processing Assistant, (pictured left), assisted with curating many of our exhibitions and displays from 2019-2023.

-About Displays: Smaller archival and/or informational displays are rotated throughout the calendar year and located on the first floor of the library next to the Reference Desk.
-These displays typically highlight an event, such as PSH Reads, or another topic of interest to the college community.
+About Library Displays: Smaller archival and/or informational displays are rotated throughout the calendar year and usually located on the first floor of the library near the Reference or Circulation Desks.
+These displays typically commemorate an event or celebration, such as LGBTQ+ History Month, or another topic of interest to the college community.

 About Outreach: Since 2006, the archives has developed exhibitions and smaller displays in partnership with academic departments and student clubs on campus, local collectors, as well as collaborated with other area and national museums and historical organizations, including the following: American Philatelic Society, Highspire Historical Society, Middletown Area Historical Society, Penn State All-Sports Museum, Penn State Harrisburg Center for Holocaust and Jewish Studies, Pennsylvania National Fire Museum, Pennsylvania State Archives, and Pennsylvania Historical & Museum Commission, Smithsonian Institution Traveling Exhibit Service (SITES), and THON.
 Please contact Heidi Abbey Moyer if you or your organization would like to collaborate with the archives!